Sampling using Adaptive Regenerative Processes: Adapting the regeneration distribution

-Section \ref{sec:bmr} demonstrated that choosing the regeneration measure is challenging.
-Firstly, this measure must ensure that $\kappa(x) > 0, \forall x \in \Rd$.
-Secondly, it's desirable that the resulting $\kappa$ is not too large.
-An Adaptive Restore process satisfies both these properties.
-It is defined by enriching some underlying continuous-time Markov process with regenerations at rate $\pkap$ from, at time $t$, a distribution $\mu_t$.
+An adaptive Restore process uses the regeneration rate that is as small as possible.
+In doing so, it removes the need to find a suitably large constant $C$ and replaces the choice of fixed $\mu$ with a less consequential choice of an initial regeneration distribution.
+The process is defined by enriching some underlying continuous-time Markov process with regenerations at rate $\pkap$ from, at time $t$, a distribution $\mu_t$.
 Initially, the regeneration distribution is $\mu_0$.
 The regeneration distribution is updated by adding point masses at certain time points.
 Let $\pi_t$ be the stationary distribution of the Restore process with fixed regeneration distribution $\mu_t$.
 We have simultaneous convergence of $(\mu_t, \pi_t)$ to $(\muMin, \pi)$.
 The density of $\mu_t$ is given by

-where $a>0$ is some constant, $\mu_0$ is some fixed initial distribution and $\zeta_1, \zeta_2, \dots, \zeta_{N(t)}$ are the arrival times of an inhomogeneous Poisson process $(N(t):t\ge 0)$ with rate
+where $a>0$ is some constant, $\mu_0$ is some fixed initial distribution and $\zeta_1, \zeta_2, \dots, \zeta_{N(t)}$ are the arrival times of an inhomogeneous Poisson process $(N(t):t\ge 0)$ with rate $t \mapsto \nkap(X_t)$,

 The rate $\nkap$ Poisson process is simulated using Poisson thinning, so it is assumed that there exists a constant